navidre/new_grokking_to_leetcode/tutorial/README.md

 **Space Complexity:** $O(n)$

-Continuing with the implementation of additional common data structures in Python without using any external packages.
-I'll now cover queues, binary search trees, graphs, and hash tables.

 ### 4a.
 Queue - Simple
 A queue uses FIFO (first-in-first-out) order.
 Here's an implementation using a list: